NatBat92/drf-api/README.md

 ### Python Modules Used

 - Built-in Packages/Modules:
-  - [os](https://docs.python.org/3/library/os.html) - This module provides a portable way of using operating system dependent functionality.
+  - [os](https://docs.python.org/3/library/os.html) - This module provides a portable way of using operating system dependant functionality.

 ### Packages Used